kvishnoi-a10/a10-octavia/a10_octavia/doc/vthunder_readme.md

 ## Installation

-This guide assumes that Openstack has already been deployed and Octavia has already been configured with Caracal version.
+This guide assumes that Openstack has already been deployed and Octavia has already been configured with Dalmatian version(2024.2).

 *Note: The following configurations should be done as an Openstack admin user*